David Feuerwerker: Teacher and orator

 On diverse occasions, his talent as an orator was made to contribution.
 He participated on a regular basis to the Annual Commemoration at the Memorial of the Unknown Jewish Martyr (Mémorial du Martyr Juif Inconnu), with the attendance of civilian and military authorities.
 He gave the only funeral oration in French for the famous Rabbi Samuel Jacob Rubinstein of the Synagogue of the 10 rue Pavée in Paris 4 (Agoudas Hakehilos Synagogue).
 He spoke at a commemoration on the site of the camp at Drancy.
 He spoke also at the Grande Synagogue of Paris, rue de la Victoire in the 9th arrondissement of Paris.

-In parallel to his rabbinical activities, he obtained a Licence ès Lettres and a Ph.D. in history from the Sorbonne.
+In parallel to his rabbinical activities, he obtained a licence ès sciences and a Ph.D. in history from the Sorbonne.
 He taught at the Sorbonne EPHE 6ème section Ecole Pratique des Hautes Etudes from 1962 to 1965.

 Among his many lectures, he spoke at the Societé de l'Histoire de Paris, and at the Institut Napoléon de Paris.